koddr/goodshare.js/README.md

 # goodshare.js

-Useful jQuery plugin that will help your website visitors share a link on social networks and microblogs.
+Useful jQuery plugin that will help your website visitors share a link on social networks and microblogs or mobile messengers.
 Easy to install and configuring on any of your website!

 ### Features
 Simple install, can work through СDN, extensive documentation, developer support, **SEO friendly**, many options for customization of appearance, **clean code without scripts tracking user activity** on the page, **high speed**.